Overview

 In light of the historical roots of the Amiga operating system

-which is both generic and formally correct, appears to be a
+which is both generic and formally correct, to be a

 From Amiga OS to AmigaOS